EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair_rs.md

 - [FAIRsoft evaluator][fair-rs-evaluator]
 - [FAIR software test][fair-rs-test]
-- [FAIR Software Checklist - self-assessment tool developed by the Australian Research Data Commons (ARDC) and the Netherlands eScience Center (NeSC)][fair-rs-checklist]
+- [FAIR Software Checklist][fair-rs-checklist] - self-assessment tool developed by the Australian Research Data Commons (ARDC) and the Netherlands eScience Center (NeSC)
 - [`How FAIR is your software` - command line tool to evaluate a software repository's compliance with the FAIR principles][howfairis]

 ### Summary